r-pufky/docs/services/plex/README.md

 ```bash
 tmpfs  /tmp  tmpfs  defaults,size=4G  0  0
 ```
- * Setup /tmp to use at most 4G of RAM for storage (note: tmpfs only allocates space from actual items stored).
+ * Setup /tmp to use at most 4G of RAM for storage (tmpfs only allocates space from actual items stored).
- * Note: Ensure that **/transcode** is set on the plex server to properl map to the docker host /tmp directory, otherwise you will map to where the docker container is being run from.
+ * Note: Ensure that **/transcode** is set on the plex server to properly map to the docker host /tmp directory.

 Reboot to enable.